psych-ds/.github/README.md

-# .github
+# Welcome to Psych-DS

-Landing page README for Psych-DS
+Welcome!
+(This page should briefly recapitulate psych-ds.github.io links/send people down the right paths)